jakwings/fd/README.md

             does not contain any {}, then a {} will be appended as an argument to the program.
 A single semicolon ; will terminate the argument list.
             With --threads=1 commands will run sequentially.
-When multi -threading is enabled and multiplexing is not enabled, commands will not receive input from the terminal.
+When multi- threading is enabled and multiplexing is not enabled, commands will not receive input from the terminal.
 If not running with a single thread, each output of the command will be buffered, reordered (printed to stdout before stderr) and synchronized to